i-yam-jeremy/easypitch-js/README.md

-# pitchboard
+# EasyPitch.js
-A virtual keyboard focused on being able to efficiently play notes
+A JavaScript library for easily playing notes